New to polyamory? Start here CREDIT Jakob Owens on Unsplash

 Anything that isn’t strictly monogamy fits somewhere under the ethical non-monogamy umbrella.
 (To be clear: cheating in a monogamous relationship isn’t consensual, so we aren’t talking about that).
 Ethical non-monogamy covers a wide range of relationship structures, approaches and practices, some of which are aligned with polyamory and others that aren’t.

 So, exactly what is polyamory, then?
 In my Polyamory Vs Open Relationships post, I compare romantically exclusive but sexually open relationships (such as monogamish or swinger arrangements) with the different types of polyamory, which are romantically and sexually open.
-This is the essential element to a polyamory definition: recognising that love is abundant and we can choose to have multiple loving, supportive relationships at the same time.
+This is the essential element to a polyamory definition: recognising that love is abundant, and we can choose to have multiple loving, supportive relationships at the same time.

 The different types of polyamory are defined by their structure.
 There is hierarchical polyamory, which usually places a dyad (a couple) at the top or heart of this structure.
 These two people will see each other as their primary partner and therefore place more importance on their relationship with them in comparison to their secondary or ‘satellite’ partners.